Back to school means back to germs. How you organize your children’s medicine cabinet matters greatly this time of year.

 - Prescription Medication: We have a number of cremes, drops and pills that were prescribed to treat various ailments.
 Everything is kept in the original box so I always have the name of the child, the date and the instructions of how to administer the medicine.

 - Over the Counter: This bin is always kept up-to-date primarily with Children’s TYLENOL® and Children’s MOTRIN®.
 I also keep saline nasal sprays and allergy medications on hand.
-This is the “go to” bin for fevers, aches and pains.
+This is the “go-to” bin for fevers, aches and pains.

 - Syringes and dosage cups: You can never have too many of these, especially when more than one child is sick at a time.

-- Devices: As the mother of a child with medical conditions, I have over time found it convenient to own more than a standard thermometer.
+- Devices: As the mother of a child with medical conditions, I have over time found it convenient to own more than one standard thermometer.
 I am now also the proud owner of a pulse ox, peak flow meter and otoscope.

 - Nebulizer machines, breathing treatments and masks: Our house is usually hard hit with upper respiratory infections during the cold/ flu seasons, so we always have this well-stocked.